 Online they suggest that the colour red will be the next big colour, The lock down has left everyone feeling drab and fed up.
 We have all been stuck in doors without access to the hairdressers!
 Suggesting that red will give a feeling of power and energy.

-HEALTHLINE have a list of 7 different ideas for colouring your hair from natural items such as carrot juice, Beet juice, Henna, Lemon Juice and Coffee ( I did try the coffee mixed with Henna for a darker colour, but this one didn’t work for me.)
-They suggest sage to darken brown hair too, with the possibility of it covering grey hair!
+HEALTHLINE have a list of 7 different ideas for colouring your hair from natural items such as carrot juice, Beet juice, Henna, Lemon Juice and Coffee ( I did try the coffee mixed with Henna for a darker color, but this one didn’t work for me.)
+They suggest sage to darken brown hair too, with the possibility of it covering grey hair

 GOING CHEMICAL FREE